In all cultures, there are stories and proverbs about animals.

 Fox in European stories and Spider in Ghanaian and Caribbean narratives embody cleverness.
 Such cultural differences provide fascinating perspectives for learning from each other’s cultures.

-For example, the Unicorn is a mythological animal in diverse cultures.
+Another example: the Unicorn is a mythological animal in diverse cultures.
 However, the Eastern and Western depictions of this fable animal show a distinctive difference.

 The European Unicorn has a longer spiral horn and often buck’s legs and a buck’s goatee, while the Eastern images show a shorter horn with no spiral.
 The Chinese Unicorn looks like a combination of deer and horse.